 Mid Cornwall · TR2

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and Victorian villas.
+Every Grampound project we take on begins with reading the local context — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward Edwardian houses and Victorian villas.

 • Conservation Area